 The Northbank Riverwalk is undergoing repairs including: bulkhead repairs, wayfinding signage and the addition of a performing arts activation node.

 The Durkeeville Historical Society and city of Jacksonville collaborated to dedicate the birth site of Jacksonville’s Johnson brothers as the “Lift Ev’ry Voice and Sing” Park.
 The park is named after the song written by John Rosamond Johnson and James Weldon Johnson in the late 1800s, which the NAACP calls the “Black National Anthem.”

-As part of the development strategy for LaVilla, the current Lift Ev’ry Voice and Sing park will be expanded and designed to celebrate James Weldon Johnson and the African-American experience.
+As part of the development strategy for LaVilla, the current Lift Ev’ry Voice and Sing park will be expanded and designed by to celebrate James Weldon Johnson and the African-American experience.
 The park, which commemorates Johnson’s contributions to our nation, will invite people from all walks of life to honor this important Jacksonville native.
-The inspiration of the plan for the park begins with lifting upward.
-Historic maps and property lines of the parcel reveal new geometries in the present that are then rotated and angled to create movement within the landscape.
-The interplay between lifted lawn and the shotgun house placed on the parcel of the historic Johnson House articulates the past on an empty, grassy lot and creates a new resolution of singular space on the site.
+Designed by renowned lanscape architect Walter Hood, the park will be linked to 15 other historic neighborhoods and Downtown via the Emerald Trail.

 Brooklyn Park is located at the intersection of Jackson Street and Spruce Street in the Brooklyn neighborhood.
-It is directly adjacent to McCoys Creek and will be included in the McCoys Creek Greenway project and is across the street from the new Lofts at Brooklyn.
-The City Parks and Recreation Department has slated Brooklyn Park for significant improvements in the coming year.
+It is directly across the street from the new Lofts at Brooklyn and adjacent to McCoys Creek.
+Brooklyn Park improvements will be included as part of the McCoys Creek Greenway project.
+Future improvements to the park, in tandem with the McCoys Creek restoration, include a kayak launch, pedestrian bridge, trails, and general park amenities.
 Currently, the park includes amenities such as a basketball court, a baseball field, benches, lighting and trash barrels.